GEO and SEO: Rival or Partner?

 What's Happening?

-A digital agency rewrites meta titles for its client in the form of long and descriptive sentences "to facilitate direct quotation by AI engines": "Most affordable Istanbul web design service — 10 years experienced team, 48-hour delivery guarantee".
+A digital agency rewrites meta titles for its client in long and descriptive sentences 'to facilitate direct quoting by AI engines': 'Most affordable Istanbul web design service — 10 years experienced team, 48-hour delivery guarantee'.

 SEO Damage

-- The title displayed in Google search results is usually truncated at 60 characters; such long titles look bad in SERP.
+- The title displayed in Google search results is usually truncated at 60 characters; such long titles look bad in the SERP.

 - Click-through rate (CTR) drops because the user cannot quickly understand what they will find.